mmistakes/so-simple-theme/README.md

 5. Check out the sample posts in `_posts` to see examples for pulling in large feature images, assigning categories and tags, and other YAML data.
 6. Read the documentation below for further customization pointers and documentation.

+**Pro-tip:** Good idea to delete the `gh-pages` branch after cloning and start fresh by branching off `master`.
+There is a bunch of garbage in `gh-pages` used for the theme demo site that I'm guessing you don't want.

 ---

 ## Setup for Existing Jekyll site